Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/1-GetStarted.md

 ![OMDBform image](images/OMDBform.png)

-After submitting your answers, you’ll receive an email at the provided address which contains your newly generated API Key, together with a link to activate your Key.
-Click on that link and we’re done.
+After submitting your answers, you’ll receive an email at the provided address which contains your newly generated API Key, together with a link to activate your key.
+Click on that link and we are done!

-## We’re now allowed to interact with the online database!
+## We are now allowed to interact with the online database!

-Try pasting the following link on your browser substituting `[mykey]` with the Key received by e-mail.
+Try pasting the following link on your browser substituting `[mykey]` with the key received by e-mail.

 `http://www.omdbapi.com/?apikey=[mykey]&t=batman`